 College Credit: Students may earn college credit through UCCS for successfully completing high school PLTW courses.
-Some courses may be guaranteed to transfer to public institutions of higher education within Colorado.
+Some courses may transfer to other institutions of higher education within Colorado.
 The student is responsible for researching transferability.

 High school PLTW teachers receive student registration instructions from the university for their approved courses.
 Teachers will distribute these guidelines to their students in the spring for year-long classes.
 To receive college credit, students must register by UCCS' published deadline.
 These college credits will only be recorded on the UCCS transcript, which students can order via additional information linked below.
 A list of PLTW courses being offered at D20 campuses is included in Appendix D.